deluxghost/DelogX/README.md

 pip3 install DelogX
 ```

-You may need root permissions:
+You may be required to have root permission:

 ```shell
 sudo pip3 install DelogX